pr0ggy/kanta/README.md

     composer require --dev pr0ggy/kanta

 ## Assertion API
 Kanta has 1 aim: provide a succinct, readable assertion API that is as descriptive and readable as possible while being as lightweight as possible.
-Kanta has a single assert method that takes a single argument: a dictionary describing an assertion.
+Kanta has a single `assert` function that takes a single argument: a dictionary describing an assertion.
 If the assertion fails, an instance of `Kanta\Validation\AssertionFailureException` will be thrown with a message explaining why the assertion failed.
 There are 2 main assertion types: assertions about a value/array/object, or assertions about an exception that is expected to be thrown from a given callable when called with a given set of arguments (or no arguments, as the case may be).

 ### Asserting on Values/Objects/Arrays
 ```php